TimmaLabs/NetsExample/docs/deployment-checklist.md

 It should take ~5 minutes for the terminal to complete the update if its connected to the Internet via an Ethernet cable (vs ~30min via USB only).
 Once the update has been fetched, the terminal will restart itself (USB connection will be lost in the process).

+**NOTE** If the customer has been using automatic reconciliation, the update is likely to disable that configuration (#nets-things).
+Thus, you should contact Nets and ask them to re-enable/reset the automatic reconciliation after the update.

 ## FAQ

 ### How do I figure out the ID of the payment terminal?

-If you have already installed & configured Timma, you can see the payment terminal ID via [Payment Terminal](../assets/images/payment_terminal_version.png) page.
+If you have already installed & configured Timma, you can see the payment terminal ID via the [Payment Terminal](../assets/images/payment_terminal_version.png) view.
 Otherwise, make sure power is turned on the terminal, swipe the Nets merchant card on it and select (from `Main menu / Adminmeny / Kauppiasmenu`):

 `6.
 Parameters / Inställningar` -> `1.
 Other / Ändra` -> `1.
 Function` (terminal ID should appear on the screen)